In increasing commercialized media, TwoCircles.net (TCN) is the non-profit voice for the marginalized sections of India i.e. the mainstream.

 M.Eng ORIE from Cornell University, Ithaca, NY.
 B.E from Mumbai University India.
 Vinay has been working in the management consulting industry for 7 years.
 Has been a volunteer with Indian diaspora organizations.

-Saman Salim: Secretary.
+Saman Salim: Director.
 Elected in December 2013.

 BA in Political Science and Legal Studies from the University of Massachusetts, Amherst.
 Juris Doctorate from the University of Massachusetts School of Law.
 Has been a volunteer with Indian diaspora organizations.

-Rizwan Manzer: Elected in September 2015.
+Rizwan Manzer: Director.
+Elected in September 2015.

 Rizwan Manzer, is a physician scientist involved in drug development from over a decade.
 He has completed his post-doctoral training at School of Pharmacy, University of Colorado, Denver and have also earned his MBA from Denver University, CO.
 Currently, he lives in Boston metro area and works to accelerate drug development.
 He also has deep interest in the media industry, particularly in print media and has been a strong proponent of democratization of this space.